Graeme Burton prison attack: Inmate Te Ariki Poulgrain sentenced

 Burton was left in a life-threatening condition and now suffers from severely diminished vision.

-Justice Venning said Poulgrain "deliberately positioned" himself beside Burton to force him closer to an inmate who launched the attack by punching the killer with a right-hook to the face.
+Justice Geoffrey Venning said Poulgrain "deliberately positioned" himself beside Burton to force him closer to another inmate, Tama Tapine, who launched the attack by punching the killer with a right-hook to the face.

 Burton was vulnerable to the "out of the blue" attack, Justice Venning said.

-"He [Burton] has a significant and serious criminal history."
+"He [Burton] has a significant and serious criminal history.

 "He is also disabled to the extent he has a prosthetic leg.